 My Hook Preference:

-1. Tapered hooks, sometime I like to switch it up and work with the in line hooks but that is not often.
+1. Tapered hooks, sometimes I like to switch it up and work with the inline hooks but that is not often.
 I find that tapered hooks allow me to go faster, this might just be because they were the ones I trained with.
-Out of all my tapered hooks I own, I really like clover and the tulip hooks.
+Out of all the tapered hooks I own, I really like clover and the tulip hooks.
 The throats are flatter and they are tapered and the head (or point) is the right mix of point and bluntness to glide into each stitch.

 2. Handles, I have always liked the clover amour, the rubber is soft and lightweight, but right now, I am especially digging the Tulip crochet hooks, the rubber is so much squishier and smoother to work with, worth every penny.
 However, while I do love ergonomic rubber handles, I find them cumbersome for 6mm hooks and above, seriously, they do not float my boat.
 Again, this is a matter of preference, my aunt does not get along with any type of ergonomic crochet hook and she crochets using a 1.75mm steel hook!